jiahecui/SenAOReFoc/paper/paper.md

 simultaneously correct for system aberrations introduced by beam divergence at different focusing depths [@Zurauskas2017BiomedicalOpticsExpress].

-Both AO and remote focusing are widely used in the microscopy community.
+Sensorbased AO, which uses a dedicated sensor to measure the wavefront [@Platt2001JournalofRefractiveSurgery], was first introduced in the field of astronomy [@Beckers1993].
+Since then, it has also been widely adopted in vision science [@Porter2006;
+@Godara2010Optometryandvisionscience] and microscopy [@Booth2007PhilosophicalTransactions;
+@Ji2017NatureMethods].
+A range of software serving for different astronomical purposes have been introduced over time, including those for simulation of AO systems [@Carbillet2005MonthlyNoticesoftheRoyalAstronomicalSociety; @Conan2014], control with atmospheric tomography [@Ahmadia2005], and fast control using GPU hardware [@Guyon2018].
+In the microscopy community, software is also openly available for AO modelling and analysis [@Townson2019OpticsExpress], as well as general AO control [@Hall2020OpticsExpress].
-However, despite software being openly available for AO modelling and analysis [@Townson2019OpticsExpress], as well as for general implementation of AO [@Hall2020OpticsExpress], there is not an existing open-source software that combines both AO and remote focusing within the single package.
+However, there is not yet an existing open-source software that serves the purpose of performing both AO and remote focusing within the single package, despite the techniques being widely adopted.
 As a result, time and effort has to be spent reimplementing existing techniques for different hardware systems.

 SenAOReFoc aims to fill this gap and to make closed-loop sensorbased AO and